Nowadays, a big challenge for businesses is data. You may wonder how data can be a challenge if it is a weapon for strategic business opportunities.

 • Improve operational efficiency

-• Aggregate different data sources into a unified system
+• Combine data from different sources into one system

-• Enhance marketing and sales programs via competitive analysis
+• Enhance marketing and sales through competitive analysis

 As mentioned above, your business intelligence strategy needs to be aligned with your business goals.
-We outlined the steps you should follow to make your BI strategy more effective.
+We outlined the steps to make your BI strategy more effective.

-• Who will be involved in BI processes?
+• Who will be part of the BI process?

-• How will BI strategy be integrated with the corporate business operations?
+• How will the BI strategy fit into the company’s operations?

-• Which KPIs do you need to monitor?
+• What KPIs do we need to track?

 • What will BI lifecycle management look like?

-• BI architect – established BI infrastructure by translating business requirements into the data warehouse.
+• BI Architect – designs the BI infrastructure by turning business needs into a data warehouse.

-• ETL developer – manages ETL processes for the data warehouse.
+• ETL Developer – manages the ETL processes that feed data into the warehouse.

-• Data visualization analyst – a person who delivers informative clean visuals from the analyzed data to end-users.
+• Data Visualization Analyst – creates clear, informative visuals from the analyzed data.

-• System administrator – installs and monitors the hardware.
+• System Administrator – sets up and monitors the hardware.

-There are different architectural approaches available depending on required configurations.
-According to Chartio’s eBook Cloud Data Management, there are four stages of data sophistication:
+Different architectural approaches are available depending on the required configurations.
+According to Chartio’s eBook Cloud Data Management, four stages of data sophistication are relevant for building data management software:

 • Source data (siloed data from datasets like Excel spreadsheets, Salesforce, Hubspot, etc.)